poptart-cat-030/linux_assignment3_part2/README.md

 ## 7. Starting and enabling timers and services

-1. Run the following command:
+1. To make systemd aware of any changes to service files, run the command:
 ```bash
 sudo systemctl daemon-reload
 ```

-2. Start `generate-index.timer`:
+1. Start `generate-index.timer`:
 ```bash
 sudo systemctl start generate-index.timer
 ```

-3. Test that `generate-index.timer` is active:
+1. Test that `generate-index.timer` is active:
 ```bash
 sudo systemctl list-timers
 ```
 You should see a `generate-index.timer` in the resulting list

-4. Test if `generate-index.service` is able to run:
+1. Test if `generate-index.service` is able to run:
 ```bash
 sudo systemctl status generate-index.service
 ```